 The party also contests elections: local, regional, national, and previously to the European Parliament.
 The main aim of this is as a platform for publicity, while also utilising what democratic practices exist in capitalism.
-The party's views on using parliament are discussed in more detail in the pamphlet What's Wrong With Using Parliament? www.worldsocialism.org/spgb/pamphlet/whats-wrong-with-using-parliament questions from the audience.
+The party's views on using parliament are discussed in more detail in the pamphlet What's Wrong With Using Parliament? www.worldsocialism.org/spgb/ pamphlet/whats-wrong-with-using-parliament

+Standing as a candidate involves attending hustings meetings, where candidates of all parties give a short opening address and then take guestions from the audience.
 Candidates may also distribute literature door-to-door or at street stalls, and take part in TV, radio or text interviews.
 Members standing as candidates first need to pass the 'speakers' test'.
 This involves answering the kind of questions which are likely to be asked during an election hustings, to check that our principles can be explained clearly and briefly.
+Members can also help out with publicity at election times, or by being a candidate's agent, who helps make